Bors-magedao/mage-docs/pages/technical-details/cfmm-implementation.md

 - **Sell Operation:**
   - A similar process applies, dynamically adjusting reserves based on the token amount sold while maintaining the invariant.

-**Note:** These formulas represent the robust mechanism underpinning Snapper's swap operations, ensuring market-responsive pricing with precision and reliability.
+**Note:** These formulas represent the robust mechanism underpinning Mage DEX's swap operations, ensuring market-responsive pricing with precision and reliability.